Clovers - Miss carroll

 Year 3 will also investigate tenths as fractions and decimals, polygons and prisms whilst Year 4 will investigate positive and negative numbers, triangles, trapeziums and quadrilaterals.

 This term is a Geography focus.
-Clovers Class will investigate the question: What are mountains?
-The will locate the four highest peaks in Great Britain and Northern Ireland, learn how mountains are formed, consider mountain climates and terrain and investigate mountain ranges around the world.
+Clovers Class will investigate the comparisons between the Port of Naples, Italy, with Bristol.
+They will think about the question: How is Naples different to Bristol?
+The children will compare the size, location, population, climate, landmarks and use of the port between these two cities.
 They will develop their mapping skills to decipher contour lines, read and interpret a ‘key’ and use grid references to 2 places.

 PSHE